I’m 30, I Make $92K & I’m Looking For My Dream Wedding Venue

 Did you worry about money growing up?

-I grew up thinking we were not rich, because we didn’t get big plane vacations and I had only been to Disney twice.
-(I didn’t count flying from Toronto to Vancouver every summer as a vacation since we were just seeing family.
-But we stayed in a house my parents owned.)
-But we had a big new-build house in the rich end of town and my mom stayed home to raise all of us.
+I grew up thinking we were not rich because we didn’t get big plane vacations and I had only been to Disney twice.
+I didn’t count flying from Toronto to Vancouver every summer as a vacation since we were just seeing family (staying in a house my parents owned) — but we had a big new-build house in the rich end of town and my mom stayed home to raise all of us.
 We had to work for things (like going to see a movie on opening night or a new CD) but we always had money and got what we wanted.
 In retrospect, my family was/is fairly well off.
-Both my parents grew up poor, with parents working multiple jobs and different shifts to make ends meet; with the strive/drive to not have that childhood, and for my father to be able to retire, his parents really impacted mine and my siblings’ and cousins’ lives.
+Both my parents grew up poor, with parents working multiple jobs and different shifts to make ends meet.
+With the strive/drive for my father not to give us that childhood, and for him to be able to retire, his parents really impacted mine and my siblings’ and cousins’ lives.
 My father showed me the apartment he grew up in Chinatown a few years back.
 It’s light years away from the house my grandparents owned when I was a kid and how I grew up.

-I grew up thinking we were not rich, because we didn’t get big plane vacations and I had only been to Disney twice.
-(I didn’t count flying from Toronto to Vancouver every summer as a vacation since we were just seeing family.
-But we stayed in a house my parents owned.)
-But we had a big new-build house in the rich end of town and my mom stayed home to raise all of us.
+I grew up thinking we were not rich because we didn’t get big plane vacations and I had only been to Disney twice.
+I didn’t count flying from Toronto to Vancouver every summer as a vacation since we were just seeing family (staying in a house my parents owned) — but we had a big new-build house in the rich end of town and my mom stayed home to raise all of us.
 We had to work for things (like going to see a movie on opening night or a new CD) but we always had money and got what we wanted.
 In retrospect, my family was/is fairly well off.
-Both my parents grew up poor, with parents working multiple jobs and different shifts to make ends meet; with the strive/drive to not have that childhood, and for my father to be able to retire, his parents really impacted mine and my siblings’ and cousins’ lives.
+Both my parents grew up poor, with parents working multiple jobs and different shifts to make ends meet.
+With the strive/drive for my father not to give us that childhood, and for him to be able to retire, his parents really impacted mine and my siblings’ and cousins’ lives.
 My father showed me the apartment he grew up in Chinatown a few years back.
 It’s light years away from the house my grandparents owned when I was a kid and how I grew up.

 Do you worry about money now?